Local Search For SMT On Linear and Multilinear Real Arithmetic: A Tie-breaking Mechanism

 To confirm our observation, we conduct a pre-experiment on 100 randomly selected instances.
 On each instance, we execute a simple local search algorithm which selects an operation with the best $score$ for 10000 iterations, and we count the number of steps where $k$ operations with the same best $score$ are found, denoted as $step(k)$.

-The average $step(k)$ is presented in Fig. \ref{step_cnt}.
-The steps where more than one operations have the same best $score$ take up 61.2\% of the total steps.
+As shown in Fig. \ref{step_cnt}, the steps where more than one operations have the same best $score$ take up 61.2\% of the total steps.
 Thus, a tie-breaking heuristic is required to further distinguish these operations with same best $score$.

-First, we consider that assigning real-valued variable to values with large denominator can lead the algorithm to more complex search space, leading to more complicated computation and possible errors.
-Thus, we prefer operations that assign variable to value with a small denominator.
+First, we consider that assigning real-valued variable to values with large denominator can lead the algorithm to a more complex search space where variables are assigned to real number with extremely large denominators, leading to more complicated computation and possible errors, because the local search solver needs to perform factorization of large numbers and numerical approximation to handle these values during the iteration.
+Thus, we prefer operations that assign variable to a value with a small denominator.

-Moreover, we consider that assigning variable to value with large absolute value can lead to the assignment with extraordinarily large value, deviating the algorithm from finding a possible solution.
-Thus, we prefer operations assigning variable to value with a small absolute value.
+Moreover, we consider that assigning variables to values with large absolute value can lead to the assignment with an extraordinarily large value, deviating the algorithm from finding a possible solution.
+Thus, we prefer operations assigning variables to values with small absolute value.

-Based on the above observation and intuition, we propose the selection rule for picking operation, described as follows.
+Based on the above observation and intuition, we propose a selection rule for picking operations, described as follows.

-{\bf Selection Rules}: Select the operation with the greatest $score$, breaking ties by preferring the one assigning the corresponding variable to value with the smallest denominator.
+{\bf Selection Rules}: Select the operation with the greatest $score$, breaking ties by preferring the one assigning the corresponding variable to a value with the smallest denominator.
 Further ties are broken by picking the operation assigning the variable with the smallest absolute value.